ilyennevnincsaz100/gha-atempt1/README.md

 # gha-attempts
-A practice repo to discover the basics of GHA.
+A practice repo to discover the basics of GHA